Code-is-me/Code-is-me/README.md

 ------------

 ## What I'm currently working on:
-I'm developing a 2D Survival Horror Multiplayer Game using Godot Game Engine.
-My goal is to create a My first Multiplayer Game on Godot engine Engine from Scartch.
+I'm developing a 2D Survival Horror Multiplayer Game using the Godot Game Engine.
+My goal is to create my first Multiplayer Game on the Godot Engine from Scratch.